-Simon's Rock retains authority to place a non-student employee Respondent on administrative leave during any Formal Grievance Process, consistent with the Employee Handbook.
+Simon's Rock retains authority to place a non-student employee Respondent on administrative leave during any Grievance Process, consistent with the Employee Handbook.

-M. FORMAL INVESTIGATION
+L. INVESTIGATION

-When a Formal Complaint is accepted Simon's Rock will open a Formal Investigation.
+When a Complaint is accepted Simon's Rock will open an Investigation.
 Investigations will be conducted by a trained, impartial investigator who may, at times, be assisted by one other investigator.
-The investigator(s) will either be an employee of Bard College or Bard College at Simon's Rock trained to conduct such investigations; the Director of Title IX and Civil Rights or Deputy Director of Title IX and Civil Rights themselves; or a neutral third party selected by the Director of Title IX and Civil Rights.
+The investigator(s) will either be an employee of Bard College or Bard College at Simon's Rock trained to conduct such investigations; the Title IX Coordinator or Deputy Title IX Coordinator; or a neutral third party selected by the Title IX Coordinator.